What is hepatitis?

 Symptoms of hepatitis

-The symptoms of hepatitis can vary depending on the type and severity of the infection.
-Common symptoms include:
+The symptoms of hepatitis can vary depending on the type and severity.
+Acute hepatitis often has no symptoms, so you may not know you have it.
+If symptoms develop, they typically include:

 - Abdominal pain